Norky101/RESTAURANT-REVIEW-INTERACTIVE-DATA-MAP/README.md

 **RESTAURANT REVIEW INTERACTIVE DATA MAP**

 **Description**
 This program creates an interactive world map that stores the data a user has inputted about a restaurant they have or want to visit.
-The inputted information is then displayed in a easy to undertand manner which can help the user make an informed decision about where they want to eat.
+The inputted information is then displayed in an easy to understand manner which can help the user make an informed decision about where they want to eat.

 **What was your motivation?**